Why Traditional SEO Fails in AI Search?

 11. How AI Interprets Content Differently

-Unlike traditional search engines, AI systems evaluate content through a trust-and-structure lens.
-They ask:
+Unlike traditional search engines, AI systems evaluate content through a trust-and-structure framework.
+Instead of relying primarily on keyword signals, they assess:

 -